sez11a/liferay-docs/discover/portal/articles/19-configuring-for-high-availability/01-managing-liferay-with-lcs.markdown

 but you want to switch to using an environment token?
 No problem!
 Follow these
 steps:

-1. Use the LCS client portlet to disconnect and reset the credentials in the Liferay instance.
-Then press the *Back* button to the left of the Control Panel text in the Dockbar.
-Pressing *Back* deletes the current OAuth credentials.

-2. Shut down your Liferay instance and place the token file in the portal's `data` folder.
+1. Shut down your Liferay instance and place the token file in the portal's `data` folder.

-3. Restart your Liferay instance.
+2. Restart your Liferay instance.
 The LCS client portlet uses the token file to connect to LCS automatically.

 As you've now seen, LCS is a powerful tool that simplifies the management of